 All images copyright © 2014 by Stephanie Reid

-The three week residency was incredibly rewarding, fast paced, and challenging.
-Courses took place at Uferstudios in Berlin.
-They typically ran from 9AM-6 PM, then students and staff reconvened at 7:00 for an hour and half presentation session.
-For these, the student body split into two rooms where three students gave a 15 minute overview of their work and goals for their MFA studies, followed by a ten minute Q&A Session.
-In addition, each Friday morning, practicing professional artists from around the world would give a 7 minute presentation of their work (Pecha Kucha).
-Afterwards, groups of eight students would go with one of the artist’s to present their work and get feedback.
-On the weekends, studio tours and vernissages of student (MFA and PhD) exhibits in Berlin galleries took place.
-To learn more about those events, see my other posts.
-The course descriptions below are only a small sample of the options students have for the residency.
+The classes typically ran from 9AM-6 PM, then students and staff reconvened at 7:00 for an hour and half presentation session.
+For these, the student body split into two rooms where three students gave a 15-minute overview of their work and goals for their studies, followed by a ten minute Q&A Session.
+In addition, each Friday morning, practicing professional artists and curators from around the world would give a 7-minute presentation of their work (Pecha Kucha).
+Afterwards, groups of eight students would go with one of the presenters to get feedback on their project plan.

 Michael Bowdidge’s, The World as Sculpture, course for MFA and Certificate students

-Inspired by the book The World as Sculpture: The Changing Status of Sculpture from the Renaissance to the Present Day by James Hall, Mr. Bowdidge exposed our interdisciplary class of artists to methods of making our work more sculptural.
+Our instructor also teaches at the University of Glasgow.
+Inspired by the book The World as Sculpture: The Changing Status of Sculpture from the Renaissance to the Present Day by James Hall, Mr. Bowdidge exposed our class to methods of making our work more sculptural.
 The course was exciting and felt very productive.
 By default, we received a thorough survey of the history of sculpture.
 Not only did the professor bring examples for each discussion, but asked us to also bring images and physical work to enhance the conversation.
 The following examples of some of the reading assignments and activities we did in the four day course.